Get Your Trident On!

 And as for that bearded man who says there is something wrong with all this, and suggests that perhaps we need to think again about the morality and the logic of mutually assured destruction and reexamine the whole concept of deterrence and security in the post-Cold War world, why that man gives me no comfort at all.

-In fact the dude really gives me the shudders.
+In fact he really gives me the shudders.